KlausJackson/Chat-Room/README.md

 # Python_Chat-Room

-Python implementation of a simple chat room using TCP protocol.
+Python implementation of a simple chat room using TCP protocol. <br>
 For fun only.
 I'm a newbie, please don't throw rocks.

 ## Credits